University of Colorado Anschutz: Campus

 The Anschutz campus hosts administrative and teaching functions, as well as clinical and research programs with nearly 25,000 faculty, employees, and support staff.
 The principal buildings on campus include the Fitzsimons Building (formerly Building 500), two Research Complex towers, two education buildings, the Fulginiti Pavilion for Bioethics and Humanities, the Barbara Davis Diabetes Center, the Nighthorse Campbell Native Health Building, Strauss Health Sciences Library, the Anschutz Health and Wellness Center, as well as the individual buildings for the Skaggs School of Pharmacy and Pharmaceutical Sciences, and the School of Dental Medicine.
 The Children's Hospital and the University of Colorado Hospital are located to the south of the campus.
 The north part of campus consists of two bioscience buildings, which includes the Gates Biomanufacturing Facility.
+The campus is served by two stations on the RTD R Line, Fitzsimons station and Colfax station.

 Enrollment

-There are 4,326 students enrolled at University of Colorado Anschutz Medical Campus as of Fall 2018.
+There are 4,326 students enrolled at University of Colorado Anschutz as of Fall 2018.
 Of these, 528 are undergraduate students (15% male, 85% female), 3,798 are graduate or enrolled in first professional courses (33% male, 66% female).
-27% of the student population at the Anschutz Medical Campus are students of color.
+27% of the student population at the CU Anschutz are students of color.
 There are approximately 729 medical students, 455 dental students, 1,092 graduate students, 499 nursing students, 697 pharmacy students, and 498 public health students.

 Strauss Health Sciences Library

-The library on the Anschutz Medical Campus is the largest health sciences library in Colorado, with more than 32,000 e-journals.
+The library at CU Anschutz is the largest health sciences library in Colorado, with more than 32,000 e-journals.
 The library opened in late 2007 with 2 Information Commons, 30 group study rooms, and wireless internet connectivity throughout the library.
 The facility includes collection storage with a reading room as well as indoor and outdoor private and team study spaces, administrative offices, reference services, classrooms, a conference center, a learning resource center, systems-database support, education and health informatics support, and a rare materials collection.
 In fall 2018, the library was renamed to the Strauss Health Sciences Library, to recognize 1951 pharmacy alumni and philanthropist Henry L. Strauss.